Amyypi/DonationHub-Database-SQL/README.md

 <h1>DonationHub</h1>
-Team: Anshika Patel, Amy Phan, and Parth Patel.
+Team: Anishika Patel, Amy Phan, and Parth Patel.

 ### Introduction:
-DonationHub, a statistical dashboard integrated into a webpage, is similar in nature to statistical dashboard on Feeding America's [data page](https://www.google.com/url?sa=D&q=https://map.feedingamerica.org/%3F_ga%3D2.10632375.2037159941.1647393264-2115671929.1647393264&ust=1648349280000000&usg=AOvVaw2dKWdVCliQINm6QsQwM_M2&hl=en&source=gmail).
-DonationHub includes various data such as population information of counties and states, rates of poverty and homelessness, list of official donation organizations and charities, and personal income info on a county level.
+DonationHub strives to increase efforts to help out the people in need with various sorts of donations and aid programs.
+Assuming this is a real company client, DonationHub has requested us a new statistical webpage integration for their audience to view.
+They want a similar statistical dashboard as Feeding America’s [data page](https://www.google.com/url?sa=D&q=https://map.feedingamerica.org/%3F_ga%3D2.10632375.2037159941.1647393264-2115671929.1647393264&ust=1648349280000000&usg=AOvVaw2dKWdVCliQINm6QsQwM_M2&hl=en&source=gmail).
+However, DonationHub will include various data including population information of counties and states, rates of poverty and homelessness, list of official donation organizations and charities, and personal income info on a county level.
 More specifically, DonationHub will show data of each state and county in the United States and display the appropriate data categories for each.
 Additionally it will allow the user to filter through the data and have it calculate statistical data for them to view.

 ## Data Set Sources:

 **Income**
 - https://www.bea.gov/data/income-saving personal-income-county-metro-and-other-areas